-This site was where Abraham met Jebusite priest Melchizedek, Jacob experienced his angelic dream (amongst many other scriptural references), and was purchased by David as a site of worship.
-David, by previously slaying Goliath, gained control of the highway between Egypt and Mesopotamia.
-This allowed Solomon to maintain and control cordial relations between the two ancient economies, build the 1st Temple in Jerusalem offering international legislative services.
+This site was where Abraham met Jebusite priest Melchizedek and later almost commiting infanticide (amongst many scriptural references), was purchased by David as a site of worship.
+David (by slaying Goliath) gained control of the highway between Egypt and Mesopotamia allowing him and Solomon to maintain and control cordial relations between the two ancient economies.
+Solomon built the 1st Temple in Jerusalem offering international legislative services.

-Today, the mythology of Egypt is intrinsically intertwined with the Christian identity, based on solar movements, as the lunar movements are intertwined within Islam.
-Symbolic of this balance of power, Solomon placed both the Boaz column (solar, masculine, justice, daytime) and the Jachin column (lunar, feminine, mercy, night) on either side of his temple entrance, between which his High Priest moved to serve the G-D of Israel.
-This temple allows for this re-enactment.
+Today, the mythology of Egypt is intrinsically intertwined with the Christian identity, based on solar movements, as the lunar movements intertwine within Islam.
+Symbolic of this balance of power between Egyptian and Mesopotamian regions, Solomon placed both the Boaz column (solar, masculine, justice, daytime) and the Jachin column (lunar, feminine, mercy, night) on either side of his temple entrance, between which his High Priest moved to serve the G-D of Israel.
+This future temple allows for this re-enactment.

-Simple Judaic ritual can be enacted, as strict adherence to Levitical law has become historically impossible, due to the sheer numbers of potential worshippers.
-The actions of (the Jewish) Jesus in relation to the administration of the Law in his time, drew attention to this problem and attempted to prepare the Jewish Faith, for the non-centralised years and their return (not to be confused with the Christian Christ).
+Simple Judaic ritual can be enacted, although strict adherence to Levitical law has become historically impossible due to the numbers of worshippers.
+The administration of the Law in Jesus' time, demonstrated this problem as he attempted to prepare the Abrahamic faith for the non-centralised years and their return.

-Any person who wishes to worship with the Jewish people, should be given access, subject to accommodation.
+Any person requesting to worship with the Jewish people, should be given access, subject to accommodation.
 Of the 12 petals that make up the congregational facilities, 2 are for the primary use of the tribes of Judah and Benjamin.

 Likewise, lifts lower those leaving the sanctuary, to the 4 exit ramps.

-All foreign gods (including Christian regalia) are required to be left outside the temple walls and visitors would be requested to dress modestly.
+All foreign gods (including Christian and Muslim regalia) are required to be left outside the temple walls as visitors would be requested to dress modestly.
 There will be no separation of gender within the congregation.
 The structure is disability accessible.